 Posted by : Aahil Shaik Friday, February 7, 2025

 Saudi Arabia suspends multiple-entry visas for 14 countries.
 With the new visa policy in effect from February 1, 2025, Saudi Arabia will only issue single-entry visas to citizens of 14 nations.
 The purpose of this change is to deal with the issue of undocumented Hajj pilgrims obtaining long-term visit visas.
-Trending: Domestic workers in Saudi Arabia are now entitled for 1-day off weekly
+Trending: Domestic workers in Saudi Arabia are now entitled to 1 day off weekly

 1. Algeria